hackerb9/halfshim/README.md

 But, if your floppy drive isn't working and you still want to try running something without keying in every byte, what do you do?

 Well, you can try this program.
-When you send HALFSHIM (instead of H89LDR2) to the Stage 0 bootstrap, it will wait for yet another program to be sent over the serial port.
+When you send ABSLDR (instead of H89LDR2) to the Stage 0 bootstrap, it will wait for yet another program to be sent over the serial port.
 This time it will expect an 8-byte header before the binary code.
 That header lets us choose where